GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 code around the concept of topics ([previously referenced](https://datatracker.ietf.org/meeting/111/agenda/?show=pearg)) to show up in the Chromium code base soon.
-As all of Chrome's development happens in the open, this work will be visible but there isn't anything immediately actionable for developer testing (nor is this applicable to users).
+As all of Chrome's development happens in the open, this work will be visible, but there isn't anything immediately actionable for developer testing (nor is this applicable to users).
 We look forward to sharing updates on the FLoC proposal in the new **[PATCG (Private Advertising Technology Community Group)](https://www.w3.org/community/patcg/)**.

 ## Measure digital ads

 As the companion to displaying ads without cross-site tracking, we need privacy-preserving mechanisms to enable measuring the effectiveness of those ads.

 ### Attribution Reporting API